ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > **NOTE**\
 > If you are going to use this script for a video tutorial, PLEASE reference on your video where you got the script!
 This will make the support process easier!

+> **NOTE2**\
+> If anyone is good at graphics editing, please take a look at the [Clover themes here.](https://github.com/CloverHackyColor/CloverThemes)
+> \
+> Please pick several themes, edit the icons / backgrounds etc etc and let me know a download link.\
+> I can integrate that so the theme is tailor fitted for the SteamOS / Steam Deck.
+Thank you!

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/98122529/211849206-72c5d027-1d38-413d-9673-34c2ae36abfe.png)